CivicActions/civicactions.com/src/content/case-studies/DMV.md

   }
   - {
   url: 'DMV_4.jpg',
-  caption: 'Learning about the needs of international users',
+  caption: 'Discussing the organizational structure of DMV and other project stakeholders',
   alt: 'Discussing organizational structure'
   }
   - {
   url: 'DMV_5.jpg',
-  caption: 'Discussing the organizational structure of DMV and other project stakeholders.',
+  caption: 'Learning about the needs of international users',
   alt: 'Talking to users about multilingual functionality' }
   - {